kineticstoolkit/kineticstoolkit_doc/src/python_functions_syntax.md

 ```

 :::{good-practice} Function naming
 Usually, function names start with an active verb that tells what action is performed by the function.
-PEP8 also recommends that function names be written in lower_case with words separated by underscores, like with variables.
+Usually in python, function names are written in lower_case with words separated by underscores, like variables.
 :::

-## Signature and implementation
+## 📄 Signature and implementation

 The first line of the function definition is called the **function signature**.
 It defines how to use the function.
-We now know that the function is called `print_sum`, that it takes two arguments, and that it returns nothing.
+By reading the signature of our example, we know that the function is called `print_sum` and that it takes two arguments.

 :::{note}
 In the different references found on the web, we often see both the terms "argument" and "parameter" for function inputs.
-Both terms are equivalent and will be referred by both words from now on.
+Both terms are equivalent and will be used interchangeably.
 :::

 Note the colon `:` that terminates the function signature.
-A colon signifies that the following lines will be a code block, which is simply a series of lines that belong to a same group.
+A colon indicates that the following indented lines are a code block, which is simply a series of lines that belong to a same group.
 In the case of a function, this code block is the **function implementation**.
 This is the lines to be executed when the function is called.
-In Python, code blocks are delimited by their indentation.
+In python, code blocks are delimited by their indentation.
 Every line of a code block must be indented with the same number of spaces.

 :::{tip}
-Since indentation is so important in Python, practically all Python editors include keyboard shortcuts to indent or outdent code blocks.
+Since indentation is so important in python, practically all python editors include keyboard shortcuts to indent or outdent code blocks.
 In Spyder, select a group of lines that you want to indent or outdent, then press `Tab` to indent, or `Shift+Tab` to outdent.
 :::

-## Argument names
+## 📄 Argument names

-In the `print_sum` example, we used `arg1` and `arg2` as argument names.
-In reality, any name will work equally.
+In the `print_sum` example, we used `arg1` and `arg2` as argument names, but any name work equally.
 For instance, we could also use `first` and `second`, as long as we refer to these names in the implementation:

 ```{code-cell}
 def print_sum(first, second):